Democrats and Republicans in 18 states have now set or tied their longest gubernatorial winning streak in party history

 On the Republican side of the ledger, two streaks came to an end.

-In Nevada, the five-cycle Republican winning streak was upended by Democratic Clark County Commissioner Steve Sisolak’s 4.1-point victory over state Attorney General Paul Laxalt.
+In Nevada, the five-cycle Republican winning streak was upended by Democratic Clark County Commissioner Steve Sisolak’s 4.1-point victory over state Attorney General Adam Laxalt.

 Meanwhile, in New Mexico, Democrats stopped the GOP bid at a record three consecutive gubernatorial wins as Congresswoman Michelle Lujan Grisham cruised to a 14.4-point win over fellow delegation member Steve Pearce.